 / Ideas / Exploring Concurrency in Agent-Based Modelling with Multicore OCaml

 This is an idea proposed in 2021 as a Cambridge Computer Science Part II project, and has been completed by Martynas Sinkievič.
-It was supervised by Anil Madhavapeddy as part of my Remote Sensing of Nature project.
+It was supervised by Anil Madhavapeddy as part of the Remote Sensing of Nature project.

 Summary